projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

 Refer to https://github.com/andikleen/pmu-tools for pmu usage.

-Top-down Micro-architecture Analysis Method (TMAM)
+Top-down Micro-Architecture Analysis Method (TMAM)
 ==================================================

-The Top-down Micro-architecture Analysis Method (TMAM), based on Top-Down Characterization methodology, aims to provide an insight into whether you have made wise choices with your algorithms and data structures.
+The Top-down Micro-Architecture Analysis Method (TMAM), based on Top-Down Characterization methodology, aims to provide an insight into whether you have made wise choices with your algorithms and data structures.
 See the Intel |reg| 64 and IA-32 `Architectures Optimization Reference Manual <http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-optimization-manual.pdf>`_,